Shaobin-Jiang/ice-nvim-doc/docs/customization/plugins.md

 Ice.lsp["haskell-language-server"] = {} -- `formatter` and `setup` can be omitted
 ```

+## Snippets

+IceNvim supports VsCode-styled snippets.
+For example, if you want to create snippets that take effect in markdown files, just create `custom/snippets/markdown.json` and write whatever code you like in there.

+For more information on how to write such snippets, refer to the [official documentation](https://code.visualstudio.com/docs/editing/userdefinedsnippets).

 ## Colorschemes

 Conventionally, we use the `colorscheme` command to set colorschemes.
 In IceNvim, as you ought to remember from the [utilities/keymaps](../../utilities/keymaps) section, we use the <kbd>&lt;C-k&gt;&lt;C-t&gt;</kbd> keymap to open a colorscheme picker.
 This is quite handy in that it persists across sessions.